maciosz/HERON/README.md

      Used only for reading bams, has no effect on bedgraphs.
      By default it's 600.

---dont-save - do not save one of the states as peaks
+--dont-save - do not save one of the states as peaks (currently not used)

 --random-seed - Specify random seed.
 Can be used for reproducibility.
     In current implemantation there is no randomness,